Kawtious/RhytaServerJS/README.md

 [![MIT License][license-shield]][license-url]

 This repository contains an application designed to showcase the resource storage system for an AI scheduler that automates the creation of schedules for professors, classrooms, and other resources in educational institutions.

-This project utilizes Node.js with Express.js and TypeORM as the primary development stack and supports MySQL and MongoDB.
+This branch of the project exists only to demonstrate only the most crucial functionality of the project whilst requiring only minimal configuration in order to get it running.

 ## Technologies Used